galaxyproject/galaxy-language-server/README.md

 ![Demo feature auto-completion](../assets/feature.autocompletion.gif)

 The tags and attributes are suggested based on the [Galaxy.xsd](https://github.com/galaxyproject/galaxy/blob/dev/lib/galaxy/tool_util/xsd/galaxy.xsd) schema.
-They will appear in the same order that they are declared in the schema, so they can comply with the best practices recommendations defined in the [Galaxy IUC Standards Style Guide](https://galaxy-iuc-standards.readthedocs.io/en/latest/best_practices/tool_xml.html?#coding-style).
+They will appear in the same order as they are declared in the schema to comply with the best practices recommendations defined in the [Galaxy IUC Standards Style Guide](https://galaxy-iuc-standards.readthedocs.io/en/latest/best_practices/tool_xml.html?#coding-style).

 ## Documentation on Hover